Ericsson/codechecker/docs/db_schema_guide.md

 ### Check if migration is possible

-With the `CodeChecker server --db-status all` the database statuses for all of the product databases can be checked.
+With the `CodeChecker server --db-status all` the status for all of the product databases can be checked.

 ### Product migration